foodcoopshop/foodcoopshop.github.io/en/products.md

 ## Price by weight

-Since v2.1 the **price by weight** is also integrated into the system.
-This z.
-For example, the following prices are given: "2.00 € / 100 g", "15.50 € / kg".
+For example, the following prices are possible: "2.00 € / 100 g", "15.50 € / kg".
 This makes sense if the price is not yet determined when ordering, because the weight is expected to change, such.
 As often with meat, fish and cheese.

 ![]({{ site.baseurl }}/assets/img/de/produkte/preis-nach-gewicht-dialog.png)